zhouziqunzzq/portfolio-builder/README.md

 Lightweight toolkit to build and test a sector-rotating equity portfolio using local OHLCV caching, a static S&P 500 universe, signal calculations, and a sector weighting engine.

-### Components
+### Components (production)

+This repository ships a production-ready entrypoint under the `production/` directory.
+The `production/src/` package contains self-contained, inlined copies of the core implementation so production runners can import them without runtime path hacks.

-- `market_data_store.py` — Local parquet cache for OHLCV via yfinance.
+- `production/src/market_data_store.py` — Local parquet cache for OHLCV via yfinance.
 Fetches missing ranges and keeps metadata.
-- `universe_manager.py` — Loads a universe from CSV and ensures data coverage; can build price matrices.
+- `production/src/universe_manager.py` — Loads a universe from CSV (membership histories are stored under `production/data/`) and can build price matrices.
-- `signal_engine.py` — Computes momentum/volatility and aggregate stock/sector scores.
+- `production/src/signal_engine.py` — Computes momentum/volatility and aggregate stock/sector scores.
-- `sector_weight_engine.py` — Converts sector scores into bounded, smoothed portfolio weights with a trend filter.
+- `production/src/sector_weight_engine.py` — Converts sector scores into bounded, smoothed portfolio weights with a trend filter.
-- `get_sp500.py` — Scrapes the S&P 500 constituents from Wikipedia, normalizes tickers for yfinance, and writes a CSV.
+- `production/src/stock_allocator.py` — Allocates sector weights down to individual stock-level weights.

+Note: Some earlier development helper scripts (for example, a standalone `get_sp500.py` scraper) have been removed or moved into the production runners.
+If you relied on those, use the production runner flags (see "Production CLI Tools") or provide your own universe CSV under `production/data/current_constituents.csv` or `production/data/sp500_membership.csv`.

 ### Data layout